-- Habitable room is defined as per the National Planning Standards Any room used for the purpose of teaching or used as a living room, dining room, sitting room, bedroom, office or other room specified in the Plan to be a similarly occupied room. - As a minimum, measurements must be taken within the subdivision area at the boundary closest to the state highway, and at a point furthest from the state highway that is still within 100m of the state highway's white edge line. - Any extraneous noise sources such as abnormal events (e.g., cicadas and crickets, or a neighbour mowing the lawn or doing construction work) must be removed from the noise analysis.
+- Habitable room is defined as per the National Planning Standards Any room used for the purpose of teaching or used as a living room, dining room, sitting room, bedroom, office or other room specified in the Plan to be a similarly occupied room. - As a minimum, noise levels must be measured or predicted within the subdivision area at the boundary closest to the state highway, and at a point furthest from the state highway that is still within 100m of the state highway's white edge line. - Any extraneous noise sources such as abnormal events (e.g., cicadas and crickets, or a neighbour mowing the lawn or doing construction work) must be removed from the noise analysis.